DouganRedhammer/FranklinSoft.RegCompareDesktop/README.md

 Use the zip for the non-install version.

 ## Release Notes
-* Replaced synchronous calls with async versions
+* Added error handling and replaced more sync calls with async

 License